 Like police brutality, excessive force can refer to a wide range of situations.

-Because of this, you will need to speak with an attorney to understand
+You will need to speak with an attorney to understand your legal options

-In short, police should only use the amount of force needed to conduct
+By law, police should only use the amount of force needed to conduct an

 but should not exceed the amount of force needed to make the arrest.
 When